-Emergency Room Registered Nurses rake in the most money, with average earnings of $34.18 per hour; Operating Room Registered Nurses come in second with average earnings amounting to about $32.76, while Intensive Care Unit Nurses and Registered Nurses rank near the top as well ($32.21 and $29.76, respectively).
-Earning only approximately $11.57 on average, Certified Nurse Assistants make less than most people in the company.
+Emergency Room Registered Nurses rake in the most money, with average earnings of approximately $34.18 per hour; Operating Room Registered Nurses come in second with average earnings amounting to $32.76, while Intensive Care Unit Nurses and Registered Nurses rank near the top as well ($32.21 and around $29.76, respectively).
+With salaries averaging $11.57, Certified Nurse Assistants are among the lowest paid at Texas Health Resources.

 Years of Experience